chainguard-dev/edu/content/chainguard/chainguard-enforce/events/create-github-issues/index.md

 With the output from the `terraform apply` step, you can now run the `echo` command to configure Google Cloud with your GitHub personal access token.

-Substitute your GitHub personal access token in place of the `YOUR GITHUB PAT` string and run the following command:
+Substitute your GitHub personal access token in place of the `<your github PAT>` string and run the following command:

 ```shell
 echo -n <your github PAT> | gcloud --project <google project> secrets versions add enforce-events-github-pat --data-file=-